eswaroy/medimind/README.md

 This project is licensed under the MIT License.
 # Note the above info is completely only for app.py ( only is file with dataset.csv is enough for medimind ) all the other files are not needed.

+## below info is for full stack which is not completely integreated.

 # Doctor’s Assistant

 A web-based interface designed to assist physicians by providing real-time information about incoming patients.
 The application integrates with hospital management systems via APIs or databases, allowing doctors to access patient history, conditions, medications, and recent test results seamlessly.